 African American Firefighter Museum

-The African-American Firefighter Museum is fascinating for the entire family.
-The museum is an ode to pioneering African-American firefighters.
-The museum opened in 1997 as a dedication to the first 100 years of African-American firefighters in LA.
-The museum is housed in the historic Fire Station 30 in South LA, and boasts vintage firefighting gear and photos to get your fire engine fanatics excited.
-Upstairs contained more memorabilia and artifacts to commemorate this special history.
+The African-American Firefighter Museum, an ode to pioneering African-American firefighters, is a fascinating plaace for the entire family.
+It opened in 1997 as a dedication to the first 100 years of African-American firefighters in LA.
+AAFM is housed in the historic Fire Station 30 in South LA and boasts vintage firefighting gear and photos to get your fire engine fanatics excited.
+There are enthusiastic docents on hand who also happen to be Fire Department veterans who will provide the family with amazing info and a junior firefighter hat to boot.
+Upstairs contains more memorabilia and artifacts to commemorate this special history.
 This is a hidden gem that is not to be missed.
-The museum is open Tuesdays & Thursday 10 a.m.-2p.m. and Sunday 1-4 p.m.

 1401 South Central Ave.